CS-410/pl-fshack-infant/README.rst

 It should be noted that the :code:`recon-all` command will take multiple hours to finish!

-Moreover, using both the :code:`-all` and :code:`-notailarach` flags will result in an error; as such, they must not be used together.
+Moreover, using both the :code:`-all` and :code:`-talairach` flags will result in an error; as such, they must not be used together.

 For :code:`NifTI` inputs: